Muli Tibetan Autonomous County: Geography

 Muli county has an area of 13252 km2.

 The county is characterised by the canyons formed by three rivers flowing from north to south: the Shuiluo River, the Litang River, and the Yalong River that carves out a huge canyon before flowing into the Yangtze River.

 Climate

+Administrative divisions

+Muli County comprises 6 towns, 16 townships and 5 ethnic townships.